l3montree-dev/kubernetes-developer-workshop/README.md

     The nextjs-frontend is already done for you as an example.
 Go ahead and create the `color-api` deployment files.

+    Apply it to the cluster using the following command:

+    ```bash
+    kubectl apply -n workshop -f kube/color-api
+    ```

     Hints:

     - We need a deployment and a service